James Sands

-James Hoban Sands (born July 6, 2000) is an American professional soccer player who plays as a center-back or defensive midfielder for Bundesliga club FC St. Pauli, on loan from Major League Soccer side New York City FC, and United States national team.
+James Hoban Sands (born July 6, 2000) is an American professional soccer player who plays as a center-back or defensive midfielder for Major League Soccer side New York City FC and United States national team.
 He became NYCFC's first homegrown player in July 2017.

 Youth career

 Sands joined New York Soccer Club, an affiliate of New York City FC, at age 10.
 In 2015, he joined New York City after the inception of the Under-16 academy side, alongside his twin brother Will Sands.

 Club career

 New York City

 In January 2017, Sands became the first Academy player to be included in the New York City FC roster for pre-season.
 On June 27, 2017, he signed his first professional contract to begin on July 1.
 The deal made him the club's first ever homegrown player.
 Sands made his professional debut on September 16, 2017, coming on as a substitute for Andrea Pirlo in a 1–1 draw against Colorado Rapids.

 In 2019, Sands became a regular starter for NYCFC, first as a defensive midfielder, and then as the central defender in a three-man back line once New York City FC switched formations.

 In 2021, he started in MLS Cup 2021, in which New York City FC defeated the Portland Timbers in a penalty shootout to win their first ever MLS Cup.